bonedaddy/overlaynetwork/README.md

 #### TODO
 This app is not that large as most of the heavy lifting is handled by libp2p.
-At this point in time the only TODOs are:
-- Hook up Tor as an optional transport.
+At this point in time the only TODO is to hook up Tor as an optional transport.
-- Wire up pubsub and include it in the `OverlayNode` for public use.